-Completed Accident and Incident forms are reviewed by the Health, Safety, and Welfare Officer for patterns in order that appropriate action can be taken.
+Completed Accident and Incident forms are kept in the School Office and are reviewed by the Health, Safety, and Welfare Officer for patterns in order that appropriate action can be taken.
 A major accident will always trigger an investigation as to its causes and how to prevent it being repeated in the future.

+In order to comply with Data Protection, the completed Accident and Incident Forms are locked in a secure cupboard.
 We endeavour to handle Accidents and Incidents with the privacy of our pupils in mind.
 Should a third-party request information about an Accident or Incident, only information of direct interest and relevance will be passed on.